oyalgin/DemoCommisionCalculate/README.md

 ./mvnw spring-boot:run

-What you will see on the terminal

-Each 10 second task pulling data and processing orders will run You can see the logs about it.

 # Challenge about project

-To calculate 100 commisions in a 10 second, application have to call commission fee api concurrently.
+To calculate 100 commisions in a 10 second, application calls commission fee api concurrently.
 Api returns result in 0.5 seconds and calling api sequentially  doesn't meet requirements.
 We have to enhance performance by using concurreny.

 # Improvement